MischaPanch/cloudflow/GENERATOR_README.md

 chmod +x cloudflow/bin/cfl/sh
 ```

-Apart from the `init` and `deploy-project commands`, the cli supports the `deploy-generator` command.
+Apart from the `init` and `deploy-project` commands, the cli contains the `deploy-generator` command.
 This will create a new generator based on the __current generator__, i.e. on this repository.
 It can be useful to work with different generators when creating projects for mutliple purposes or teams.

 ## Deployment Policies